 - Coco Grove Beach Resort +63 0939 915 5123

-The island is most enjoyed by seasoned divers for its healthy coral gardens and rich marine life.
-For the rest of us whose swimming skill is kept at a conservative level, here are things we can do in the island.
+Apo island is most enjoyed by seasoned divers for its healthy coral gardens and rich marine life.
+For the rest of us whose swimming skill is kept at a conservative level, here are the tourist spots and things we can do in Apo Island.

-The sample itinerary below covers a day tour to the island and assumes a party of two which will set you back with a P950.00 budget per person.
+Getting around Apo island is relatively easy and better done in a DIY instead of an arranged package tour to save up your money.
+The sample DIY itinerary below covers a day tour to Apo island which can also be stretched to 2 days, and assumes a party of two which will set back with a P1,450.00 budget per person.

 |Depart to Malatapay by bus||9:00AM||P50|